 12. Tabby Patterns Serve as Camouflage

-Much like tigers and other majestic large cats, they’re orange hues and patterns serve as camouflage to help them blend in while they’re hunting.
+Much like tigers and other majestic large cats, their orange hues and patterns serve as camouflage to help them blend in while they’re hunting.
+This concept is the same for our domesticated friends if you think about how a Bengal tiger blends in with tall grass.

 13. Orange Tabbies Can Develop Black Freckles